Do you have the required consent to travel abroad with your children?

 Ideally, the notary public will need to meet with both parents, but must see the non-travelling parent, as a minimum.
 They will also need to see the following original documents:

 - Passports of any other adult travelling with the children (if applicable)

-Once we have met the parents and children, we can prepare the required consent to travel documentation which the absent parent(s) will need to sign.
-We will then notarise the document and (if required) send it off for any necessary consularisation.
+Once the notary has met the parents, they can prepare the required travel consent documentation which the absent parent(s) will need to sign.
+They will then notarise the document and (if required) send it off for any necessary consularisation.
 It is important to allow sufficient time to complete this process which can take one week or more if consularisation is required.
 If this is not required, the work should be able to be completed within 24 hours, subject to the notary’s availability.

 We offer our clients and contacts a free initial telephone consultation with our notarial team to discuss their requirements and how we may be able to help.
-If you would like to take advantage of this free service please contact our notary public Sukhpal Matharoo at firstname.lastname@example.org or on 07827 964013.
+If you would like to take advantage of this free service, please contact our notary public, Sukhpal Matharoo (see details below).